ritikrana4/ritikrana.in/content/blog/closure-currying-iife-in-javascript/index.md

 ```
 So there is no variable "j" in lexical environment (scope).
 It just store what it may need during the time of execution.
+Closures are used in IIFE which we will see in later part of this article.(stay tuned)

 ##Currrying